-The sports information staff promotes and maintains official records pertaining to the university's 25-sport intercollegiate athletic program and the participating student-athletes and coaches.
-The office serves as the official athletic information liaison between SUNY Cortland and the news media, other college and university intercollegiate athletic communication operations and state, regional and national conferences.
-The staff maintains statistical records, writes sports releases, supervises home press box operations, updates the university's Athletics social media platforms and website (including student-athlete rosters and bios and team statistical and historical information) and creates athletic team media guides, brochures and game programs.
+The sports information staff promotes and maintains official records pertaining to the College's 25-sport intercollegiate athletic program and the participating student-athletes and coaches.
+The office serves as the official athletic information liaison between the College and the news media, other college and university intercollegiate athletic communication operations and state, regional and national conferences.
+The staff maintains statistical records, writes sports releases, supervises home press box operations, updates the College's sports results hotline and its Web sports page, and writes and edits the SUNY Cortland C-Club Newsletter and athletic team media guides, brochures and game programs.

-775.05 ALUMNI ENGAGEMENT
+775.05 ALUMNI AFFAIRS

-The staff of the Alumni Engagement designs and delivers compelling involvement opportunities and activities for SUNY Cortland alumni.
+The staff of the Alumni Affairs Office designs and delivers compelling involvement opportunities and activities for SUNY Cortland alumni.
 The office develops and promotes programs to create a closer partnership between graduates and their alma mater.
 The staff also provides administrative support for SUNY Cortland Alumni Association business, serves as a point of contact for requests for alumni information and controls records usage for official purposes.
-The SUNY Cortland Alumni Association exists to represent the interests of graduates in a lifelong relationship with SUNY Cortland, organizes and conducts alumni programs and events in support of the university's mission, and benefits students, faculty and alumni.
+The SUNY Cortland Alumni Association exists to represent the interests of graduates in a lifelong relationship with the College, organizes and conducts alumni programs and events in support of the College's mission, and benefits students, faculty, and alumni.